This post contains affiliate links. When you purchase through our links, we may earn a commission.

 - Reserve some of the pasta water before you drain the pasta to add later to the sauce.
 Pasta water holds on to salt and starch and it therefore adds both flavour and creaminess when added to the sauce.

-- Because you want to sear the salmon, make sure it’s added to a large skillet or frying pan over medium-high heat or high heat.
+- Because you want to sear the salmon, make sure it’s added to a large This is an affiliate link.skillet or This is an affiliate link.frying pan over medium-high heat or high heat.

 - A sauce like this works well with long but sturdy pasta shapes, which is why I made mine with tagliatelle, which does a good job of holding the sauce.